Lubenem/Dating_Quest_v4/CodingLog/CodingLog_28.09.25.md

 # Prompts

 ## `29.09.25.Mon`

+[] Map fix
+* Make sure the action points are on the heigher layer then my current position
+* Make sure that if I decrement one counter, it removes exactly one last action of this type, and map will still show the rest
+* Make sure if I have only one action on dashobard and imidiatly switch to map, I should see it, without any reloading of the app or page or anything like that

 [x] UI Improvements
 * Dashboard | remove the annoying geolocation message, we should only see it if the geo data was refused by the system